MicroEJ/docs/PlatformDeveloperGuide/uiStaticInit.rst

 The Static MicroUI Initializer tool is able to out until two files:

 -  A Java library which extends MicroUI library.
 This library is automatically added to the MicroEJ Application classpath when MicroUI API library is fetched.
-This library is used at MicroUI startup to create all instances of I/O devices (``Display``, ``EventGenerator`` etc.) and contains the fonts described into the configuration file (these fonts are also called "system fonts").
+This library is used at MicroUI startup to create all instances of I/O devices (`Display <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Display.html>`_, `EventGenerator <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/EventGenerator.html>`_ etc.) and contains the fonts described into the configuration file (these fonts are also called "system fonts").

 .. warning:: This MicroUI extension library is always generated and MicroUI library cannot run without this extension.